Affiliate links on Android Authority may earn us a commission. Learn more.

 All the different Google messaging apps can be confusing, and it doesn’t help that the company continually disables services, re-brands them, or integrates features from one app into another.
 But, according to Google (via Computer World), it will not wrap all the messaging services under one roof:

 We’ve designed specific products for distinct use cases, so we don’t intend to have one app that does everything for everyone.
 We think we can better serve our users by creating products that function really well, and users can choose the product that best suits their needs.

 Google’s first attempt at a messaging application was arguably its best.
-It was called Google Talk (sometimes colloquially referred to as Google Chat or Gchat) and you could use it to chat with anyone on any platform, even if they didn’t have a Google account.
-The Gmail web portal had a browser-based chat box, so you didn’t have to install any software.
+It was called Google Talk (sometimes colloquially referred to as Google Chat or Gchat), and you could use it to chat with anyone on any platform, even if they didn’t have a Google account.
+The Gmail web portal had a browser-based chat box, so you didn’t need to install any software.
 There was an Android app, a Windows app, and even a BlackBerry app.

-Google then killed Huddle and spun Hangouts off into its own, standalone app.
+Then Google killed Huddle and spun Hangouts off into its own standalone app.
 Google hoped Hangouts would be the better, all-encompassing solution to communication by giving users the ability to text chat, video chat, and make calls all within one app.

 But Hangouts didn’t take, and soon Google started to splinter aspects of Hangouts out into separate apps, which created the messaging app mess we have now.

 Google messaging apps — five choices still exist